What's in a name?

 Perhaps some might think that big and heavy feelings such as these are only seen in adults, and unfortunately, this is not true.
 I have been an elementary educator for 10 years, and I know firsthand how cluttered and confusing children’s lives can be.
 By no fault of any one person, this is the reality our children are facing in this world today.
 My intention is to change that, and to help create a world where children are empowered, enlightened and fully conscious to live extraordinary lives.
 No more ordinary days; only extraordinary ones!

 I strive to create an experience-based, developmentally appropriate learning space in my practice.
 I excel in differentiating instruction for every child, and my passion is to respectfully celebrate diversity in all its forms.
 For the entirety of my existence, I will be a lifelong learner who will tailor and perfect my craft by taking classes, attending seminars, and collaborating with those around me.
 I want to be inspired every day by my superiors, colleagues, and most of all, by the children in my presence.

 My educational background begins with a bachelor's degree in Horticulture Science and continues with a master’s degree in Early Childhood Education.
 I have taught elementary education in and around the Denver area for 10 years.
+I am a registered trauma informed yoga space holder.
 Each summer, I have been a leader for an international peace camp, and I have had the opportunity to teach children from over 20 different countries.
 Through this camp program, I have taught children in Austria, Brazil, Colombia, Egypt, and India.
 I have been honored as a nominee for the Douglas County Apple Award in 2014, 2015, and 2018.
 I also received the honor to have an integrated thematic unit I created, which was all about owls, published in 2012.